jjangsangy/simultaneous-equation-cannons/memory-bank/activeContext.md

 - **Tutorial UI**: Moved from a modal to an accordion-style dropdown in the main body.
 This avoids context switching (opening/closing a modal) and allows the user to keep the guide open while using the calculator if they wish.
 - **Tutorial Content**: Focused on bridging the gap between the calculator's UI inputs and the specific text of the Yugioh card to ensure players understand *why* they are entering these numbers.
 - **Button Styling**: Prioritized accessibility (touch target size) and reliable interaction over visual flair (scaling effect) for the selection buttons.
-- **Card Image Source**: Using a direct URL to Yugipedia for the card image.
-Ideally, this should be a local asset or a more permanent CDN link to ensure reliability, but this works for now.
+- **Card Image Source**: Switched from a direct URL to a local asset stored in `src/assets/`.
+This ensures the image is always available, version controlled, and loads faster.
 - **Tailwind CSS Version**: Used v3 for stability.
 - **Persistence**: Using `localStorage` to save user state.